jwalareddy/cs5293sp20-project1/README.md

 git push origin master
 git pull origin master
 ~~~
-git pull is for any changes that have been made in the git repository to be pushed back into your cloud instance.
-For example, that of your readme file.
 If any errors occur while pushing the data from the linux environment to the github repository, we can use
 ~~~
 git push origin master --force